Balboa Park station: Geneva Yard buildings restoration

 The office building at Geneva Yard was designated a San Francisco Landmark by the San Francisco Board of Supervisors in 1985.
 After being damaged in the 1989 Loma Prieta earthquake, the office building and powerhouse were red-tagged and abandoned.
 In 1998, Muni planned to demolish the structures to create a parking lot; the agency dropped the plans the next year due to community opposition and the intervention of mayor Willie Brown.
 The nonprofit group Friends of the Geneva Office Building (later Friends of the Geneva Car Barn and Powerhouse) was formed with the intention of instead renovating the buildings for community use.

 Muni completed initial stabilization of the structures in 1999.
 In March 2004, control of the buildings was transferred to the San Francisco Recreation and Park Department.
 Over the next 11 years, the department and the Friends spent $3.98 million on repairs, design, and other work related to the buildings.
 Additional stabilization and seismic refit of the structures was begun in 2004 and completed in 2006.
-The buildings were added to the National Register of Historic Places on March 31, 2010, as Geneva Office Building and Power House.
+The buildings were added to the National Register of Historic Places on March 31, 2010, as the Geneva Office Building and Power House.

 The city gave the Friends of the Geneva Car Barn control of the building in 2014, but reclaimed it in 2015 when the group had difficulties raising funds.
 In June 2017, the Department budgeted $3 million from a 2012 parks bond, bringing available funding to $11 million.
 The next month, the city announced that it would receive $3.5 million in state funds for the project — enough to complete renovations of the powerhouse.
 The city accepted the grant in December.
 A groundbreaking ceremony for the $14 million powerhouse renovation was held in March 2018.
 The powerhouse restoration was completed in July 2020.
 The office building restoration is estimated to cost $38.5 million; as of 2020, funding has not been obtained.